-"Surgery is very effective in treating the pain associated with endometriosis," Dr. Falcone adds.
-"Randomized clinical trials have shown that up to 90% of patients who obtain pain relief from surgery will have an effect lasting one year.
-If patients do not get relief, then the association of the pain with endometriosis should be questioned and other causes sought."
+"Surgery is very effective in treating the pain associated with endometriosis," Dr. Falcone continues.
+Randomized clinical trials have shown that up to 90% of patients who obtain pain relief from surgery will have an effect lasting 1 year.6 If patients do not get relief, then the association of the pain with endometriosis should be questioned and other causes searched."
+Dr. Falcone is Professor and Chair of Obstetrics and Gynecology at the Cleveland Clinic in Cleveland, Ohio.